CopernicaMarketingSoftware/Documentation/MarketingSuite/magento-integration/object/customer.md

-#Customer object
+# Customer object

-Customer object is a Magento registered user.
-It doesn't mean that such object has any orders, baskets, subscriptions or any other kind of data.
-As a minimum it should have an Id.
-With normal Magento installation customer is also have an email address, but when using extension that alters register/login process email address could be empty.
+Customer is a registered Magento user.
+Magento calls every registered user a customer.
+It doesn't matter if user bought anything from the shop or not.

+## Subscription

+Customer can be subscribed to newsletter.
+To check if customer is subscribed `subscribed` property can be used.
+This property returns current subscription status.

 ## Personalization properties